Anu86/LCA_final/README.md

     6. %conda activate dev  (if running the Cryvesto app go to the section on `Setup Streamlit` below')

 ### Setup Streamlit
-Before running the app, please make sure that Streamlit is installed on your system and the libraries mentioned above are installed as well.
+Before running the app, please make sure that Streamlit is installed on your system and the libraries displayed above are installed also.
 If Streamlit is not installed, follow these instructions:

 * pipenv install streamlit
 * pipenv shell